WhistleStudios/beerflight/README.md

 # Beer Flight

-## Introducing a new way to quickly present web design prototypes
+## Introducing a new way to quickly present web design prototypes

 Beer Flight is a tool to help demonstrate variations of a web design prototype.
 It's perfect for UX designers familiar with HTML & CSS to show (not tell) people what an experience would be like.